 Here are some resources that can help you on your journey:

 - Watch this short video for encouraging ways that real parents are doing Basic #5, "Read and Discuss Stories" in everyday life.
 Click on the tips at the bottom of the page for Infants 0-12 months and Toddlers 12-24 months.

 - Receive regular, FREE resources from The Palmetto Basics.

 - Follow The Palmetto Basics on Facebook and Twitter.
 We provide encouraging, real-life, shareable content to help parents and caregivers!

 - If you, your faith community, your organization, or your place of business would like to join us as a Champion for Children, contact us! email@example.com.

-Thanks for sharing this post and spreading the word to those within your circle of influence!
+Thanks for sharing this post and spreading the word about The Palmetto Basics to those within your circle of influence!